Near-Field Aeroacoustic Shape Optimization at Low Reynolds Numbers: Deep Cavity

 The simulation is run for $100 t_c$, where $t_c = D/U_\infty$ and $U_\infty$ is the free-stream velocity, to allow initial transients to disappear and the simulation to reach a fully developed behavior.
 The drag coefficient of the open cavity is defined as

-where $\rho_\infty$ is the free-stream density, and $F_x$ is force per unit width in the $x$-direction and is computed on the three cavity walls.
-The drag coefficient of the open cavity is plotted against the convective time in Figure \ref{fig:Cavity2DCD}.
-The pressure perturbation coefficient is defined as
+where $\rho_\infty$ is the free-stream density and $F_x$ is force per unit width in the $x$-direction and is computed on the three cavity walls.
+The drag coefficient of the open cavity is plotted against the convective time in Figure \ref{fig:Cavity2DCD}, which is in good agreement with the reference \cite{larsson2004aeroacoustic}.